Member Organizations

 In Thailand, professional accountants are defined as individuals who provide services in bookkeeping, auditing, managerial accounting, accounting system design, tax accounting, accounting education and technology, or other accounting services prescribed by the ministerial regulations.

 According to the Accounting Professions Act B.E.
-2547 of 2004, the Federation of Accounting Profession (FAP) is responsible for regulating the accountancy profession under oversight from the Accounting Professions Regulatory Commission (APRC).
+2547 of 2004, the Federation of Accounting Profession (TFAC) is responsible for regulating the accountancy profession under oversight from the Accounting Professions Regulatory Commission (APRC).

-The responsibilities of the FAP include: (a) establishing initial professional development (IPD) and continuing professional development requirements for the accountancy profession; (b) supporting the unity and honor of members including providing for the welfare and benefits among members; (c) setting accounting and auditing standards; (d) establishing ethical requirements for professional accountants and monitoring the behavior and operation of registered members in accordance with professional ethics, such as establishing an investigative and disciplinary (I&D) mechanism; (e) issuing, suspending, and revoking professional accountants registration and license; (f) certifying accounting degrees or certificates to benefit member’s application; (g) certifying the training curriculum for professional accountants; (h) assisting, recommending, and disseminating knowledge about the accounting profession to the public; (i) providing advice and recommendations to the government regarding policies and issues related the accounting profession; (j) issuing the regulations of the FAP; and (k) acting as the representative of the accounting profession.
-The FAP is also responsible for establishing a quality assurance review mechanism for its members, and awards the Certified Public Accountant designation.
+The responsibilities of the TFAC include: (i) establishing initial professional development (IPD) and continuing professional development requirements for the accountancy profession; (ii) setting accounting and auditing standards; (d) establishing ethical requirements for professional accountants and monitoring the behavior and operation of registered members in accordance with professional ethics, such as establishing an investigative and disciplinary (I&D) mechanism; (iii) issuing, suspending, and revoking professional accountants registration and license; (iv) certifying accounting degrees or certificates; (v) certifying the training curriculum for professional accountants; (vi) issuing the Certified Public Accountant designation; (vii) providing advice and recommendations to the government regarding policies and issues related the accounting profession; (viii) issuing the regulations of the TFAC; (ix) establishing a quality assurance (QA) review mechanism for members; and (x) acting as the representative of the accounting profession.

-The APRC, established under the Accounting Professions Act, is responsible for (i) supervising the functions and activities of the FAP; (ii) approving the regulations of the FAP and accounting standards as adopted by the FAP; and (iii) considering appeals by FAP members against disciplinary measures by the Professional Ethics Committee.
+The APRC, established under the Accounting Professions Act, is responsible for (i) supervising the functions and activities of the TFAC; (ii) approving the regulations of the TFAC and accounting standards as adopted by the TFAC; and (iii) considering appeals by TFAC members against disciplinary measures by the Professional Ethics Committee.

 In addition, under the Securities and Exchange Act B.E.
-2535 of 1992, the Securities and Exchange Commission (SEC) has direct responsibility for the supervision of the auditors of securities issuers and entities under SEC supervision, and carries out the regulation and monitoring of auditors and their work.
-The SEC supervises and monitors audit firms’ quality control systems and ensures that accounting and auditing standards are applied.
+2535 of 1992, the Securities and Exchange Commission (SEC) has direct responsibility for the supervision of the auditors of securities issuers and entities under SEC supervision.
+The SEC will monitor these auditors and their work.
+The SEC performs QA reviews of audit firms and ensures that accounting and auditing standards are applied.
 In addition, it has also set up an Auditor Disciplinary Steering Group to ensure sharing of information and fair assessment of auditor’s performance.

 -